Anders Byström

-Anders Byström (born 1 March 1962 in Kungälv, Sweden) is a Swedish actor.
+Anders Byström (born 1 March 1962 in Kungälv) is a Swedish actor.
 He currently lives in Stockholm.

 Byström is engaged to write "snapsvisor".
 He has won the title as Swedish champion of "snapsvisor" three years in a row.
 He has won three gold medals, two silver medals and three bronze medals in snaps-SM.
 Most recently he won gold in 2005.

 In July, 2006, Byström released a CD with "snapsvisor" called "Byströms bästa snapsvisor", which has 22 songs.
-Once Byström sings and next time sing it yourself.
-Just now he has a job as teacher.